-- DELETE: The user is deleted from all LISTSERV lists. - EXCLUDE: The user is added to the spam feedback lists with the NOMAIL option. - SERVEOFF: The user is served off. - SERVEDROP: The user is served off with the DROP option. - NONE: No action is taken other than logging an entry to the list's change log (if defined). - LOGALL: An advanced option for customers operating multiple LISTSERV instances, which collects a central copy of all spam reports and forces them to be logged on that instance even if the reports are for another instance.
+- DELETE: The user is deleted from all LISTSERV lists. - o EXCLUDE: The user is added to the spam feedback lists with the NOMAIL option. - SERVEOFF: The user is served off. - SERVEDROP: The user is served off with the DROP option.

+- o NONE: No action is taken other than logging an entry to the list's change log (if defined). - LOGALL: An advanced option for customers operating multiple LISTSERV instances, which collects a central copy of all spam reports and forces them to be logged on that instance even if the reports are for another instance.

-This default value is DELETE EXCLUDE.
+The default value for SPAM_FEEDBACK_ACTION is DELETE EXCLUDE.